 Could humans survive on Mars?

 Over the last few decades, the world has been going through noticeable changes in its climate and weather patterns, with humans being the main cause.
 Storms are getting worse, sea levels are slowly rising and extreme fluctuating temperatures destroy entire harvests or wipe out local plants and animals.
-Because we have done such a huge amount of damage to our own world, and with the advancements we’ve made as a species in technology, we can now realistically ask ourselves the question of if it would be possible to survive on another planet?
+Because we have done such a huge amount of damage to our own world, and with the advancements we’ve made as a species in technology, we can now realistically ask ourselves the question of whether it would be possible to survive on another planet.

 (A Mars rover, the current state of exploration on the red planet, far from glass-domed colonies with human occupants)

 Out of all the planets in question, the one that’s closest in size to Earth is Mars, and it’s only 227.9 million km away from the sun, in comparison to Earth which is around 150 million km.
-Even though the distance is much greater, if an atmosphere was present the planet would be able to hold enough heat at its equator to have a climate that would be similar to something like central Europe on earth.
+Even though the distance is much greater, if an atmosphere was present the planet would be able to hold enough heat at its equator to have a climate that would be similar to something like central Europe on Earth.

 But could humans survive on Mars?